energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/01-FOSS-Terms-Intro-TOC.md

 Important terms in the pre-requisite terms section are marked, hyperlinked and re-used in later sections.

-Usage of the "Responsibilities and Expectations" section requires domain and technical term knowledge - be it from the document or own expertise.
-Binding definitions are in the document.
+Usage of the "Responsibilities and Expectations" section requires domain and technical term knowledge.
+The terms used in the section "Responsibilities and Expectations" are defined in the sections one and two of this document.

 Should you have questions, proposals for extension or clarification, please provide a pull request, file an issue or add a comment so your input can be addressed and its solution can be present to serve future readers.